dstockhouse/eaglesat-plugsin/README.md

 instead of the repository source files (as a check box in the source addition dialog).
 Directory names of the form "vivado\*/" will be ignored by git.

+Another reason for the necessity of Vivado is that we use intellectual property (IP) blocks included with Vivado that would be difficult and not as robust for us to generate on our own.
+Specifically, there are three IP blocks we have need of so far: a clock generator, phase-locked loop (PLL), and FIFO buffer.

 ## TODO

 * The FPGA configuration is incomplete.
 While the LVDS interface to the image